john-whiting/type-systems-knowledge-base/Day01-Slides.md

 | :---------------------------------------------------------------- | -----------------------------------------------------------------: |
 | All types must be <i style="color:#4e85e4;">explicitly</i> stated | All types can be <i style="color:#4e85e4;">implicitly</i> inferred |

-Again a spectrum, different levels of inference are possible.
-Ranging from basic expression level to full program.
-An example type system that allows for full program type inference is called Hindley-Milner (HM).
-This will be discussed more in the next presentation.

 ---

 ## Example

-Most languages have adopted type inference (C++ or Java for examples?)

 ```cpp
 auto main() -> int {